KarmaMeter/KarmaMeter/README.md

 - Encourage conscious communication
 - Track digital positivity
 - Reward truthfulness & emotional harmony
+- Promote clarity through summarization and the removal of toxic patterns

 KarmaMeter™ is not a product — it is a **tool for positive transformation and public good**.